dtolnay/cxx/book/src/binding/cxxvector.md

 ### Restrictions:

 Rust code can never obtain a CxxVector by value.
-Instead in Rust code we will only ever look at a vector behind a reference or smart pointer, as in &CxxVector\<T\> or UniquePtr\<CxxVector\<T\>\>.
+Instead, in Rust code we will only ever look at a vector behind a reference or smart pointer, as in &CxxVector\<T\> or UniquePtr\<CxxVector\<T\>\>.